NateyJay/sRNA-lib-simulator/README.md

 # sRNA-lib-simulator
 Generates simulated plant sRNA-seq data based on real input libraries

 This program is based on a script by my graduate advisor Mike Axtell: https://github.com/MikeAxtell/sim_srna-seq.
-It's purpose is to produce simulated plant sRNA-seq data sets as might be produced from short read sequencing on an Illumina-type system, but with a traceable origin.
+Its purpose is to produce simulated plant sRNA-seq data sets as might be produced from short read sequencing on an Illumina-type system, but with a traceable origin.
 This is useful when assaying the quality of an aligner.

 This script has several advantages over it's predecessor:
-* Simulations are based on *real* sRNA-seq libraries.
+* Simulations are based on ***real*** sRNA-seq libraries.
 This means that reads come from regions of the genome known to produce that size-class of sRNA - This rules out regions which do not produce sRNAs and might skew the simulation.
 * Output provides more files, including FASTA files of reads classified by their multi-mapping status.

+This simulator was used extensively in the testing of ShortStack 3.x (https://github.com/MikeAxtell/ShortStack), which can be found in the publication: https://doi.org/10.1534/g3.116.030452.

 ## Readme